-The Division of Trauma, Critcal Care, Burn and Emergency Surgery within the UArizona Department Surgery and Banner University Medical Center - Tucson offers an approved American Association for the Surgery of Trauma (AAST) acute care surgery fellowship.
+The Division of Trauma, Surgical Critical Care, Burns, and Acute Care Surgery within the University of Arizona Department Surgery and Banner University Medical Center - Tucson offers an approved American Association for the Surgery of Trauma (AAST) acute care surgery fellowship.
 The division is one of only 24 approved sites for this training in the U.S.

 This program (which is a non-ACGME accredited fellowship) offers fellows broad training in elective and emergency general surgery, as well as trauma surgery and certain surgical subspecialties.
 It provides a second year of training in addition to the critical care fellowship that is already offered by the trauma division.
 The fellowship is overseen by seven full-time trauma/critical care surgeons, who have extensive clinical and research interests.